-The inaugural Top Talks 2019 event showcases exceptional oral presentations from VCE Extended Investigation students.
+The inaugural Top Talks 2019 event showcased exceptional oral presentations from VCE Extended Investigation students.

 Top Talks presenters

-Four VCE Extended Investigation students from 2018 have been selected to present their oral presentation at State Library Victoria on Friday 15 February 2019.
+Four VCE Extended Investigation students from 2018 were selected to present their oral presentation at the Village Roadshow Theatrette at State Library Victoria on Friday 15 February 2019.

 University High School, Parkville

 Topic: How does ultraviolet irradiation (254nm) of canola seeds (Brassica napus) infected with a fungus (Leptosphaeria maculans) impact the presence of disease on the seed?

 Topic: Do East Timorese students currently studying in Melbourne think that remembering and acknowledging Timor-Leste's recent past (Indonesian occupation) plays a part in the emergence of a national identity?

 Topic: The influence of attitudes, facility provision and informative signage on recycling behaviours.
 How do attitudes, facility provision and signage direct recycling behaviours in a cohort of Australian secondary school students?

 Topic: What difference has the National Disability Insurance Scheme (NDIS) made to families of children with Autism Spectrum Disorder (ASD) attempting to access therapy and what opportunities are there to further develop this scheme?